CEO, Gana-A’Yoo, Limited

 Jennine is Inupiaq, Eskimo raised in Anchorage and her family is from Unalakleet, Alaska.

 Vice President of Business Development, Gana-A'Yoo, Limited

-Reinhard Mueller is the Vice President of Business Development of Gana-A’Yoo, Limited and has been with the company since December, 2015.
-As the Director of Operations, Reinhard is responsible for the management of the company’s operations spanning several specialties and located nationally including Antarctica.
+Reinhard Mueller is the Vice President - Business Development of Gana-A’Yoo, Limited and has been with the company since December, 2015.
+Reinhard is responsible for the management of the company’s business development spanning several specialties and located nationally including Antarctica.

 Prior to joining Gana-A’Yoo as the Director of Operations, Reinhard worked for another Alaska Native Corporation, advancing from Project Manager to Chief Operations Officer during his 14-year tenure with the firm.
 Prior to that, Reinhard worked for Madison Services of Madison, Mississippi in the capacity of General Project Manager, overseeing an 8 state Operations and Maintenance contract for the 88th Regional Support Command in the Midwest.
 Prior to entering the private sector, Reinhard was the Base Construction Manager at Whiteman Air Force Base during the bed down mission for the B-2 Stealth Bomber.
 Reinhard began his career as an Air Force Officer, attaining the rank of Captain before joining the Civil Service ranks at Whiteman Air Force Base.